Report Structures that Speed Up Your Clock-out – Decision Edition: Practical Proposals with a 200% Approval Rate (Lessons 4–6)

 👤 Instructor Introduction and Major Works

-A career spanning 26 years in business and an author's background of planning and publishing 4 full-length novels
+A writer with 26 years of business experience and a career planning and publishing 4 full-length novels

-“A report is not a piece of writing to be read, but a map that drives action.”
+"A report is not a text to be read, but a map that drives action."

-I will teach you how to redesign a practitioner's report into a structure that is easy for superiors to judge, so it doesn't stop at 'good but on hold,' based on my 26 years of business experience and career as an author who has planned and published four novels.
+I will teach you how to redesign a practitioner's report into a structure that is easy for superiors to judge, so that it doesn't stop at 'good but on hold,' based on my 26 years of business experience and career as an author who has planned and published 4 full-length novels.

 ♣ Major Published Works